Content

 If you want to get Ozempic in person, make an appointment to see your primary care physician or a general practitioner and let them know you’re interested in medications that may support weight loss.

 Here’s the not-great news: your health insurance is unlikely to cover the cost of Ozempic if it’s used for weight management.
+Weight loss drugs are rarely covered by insurance, though this could change in the future.

 The process of getting Ozempic is the same whether insurance covers it or not.
 If you’re paying out of pocket, you’ll still need to consult a healthcare professional in person or through a telehealth platform to get a prescription.